 Homeowner association management

-So not only must the affairs of the entity be planned run and organized, but the members are expected to be guided by a certain code also.
+So, the affairs of the entity must be planned, run, and organized, but the members are expected to be guided by a certain code.
 Governance and communication become sciences or art forms depending on who tells the story.
 Poor governing and lack of communication are death to such organizations.

-One aspect often overlooked by association is the long term planning for the renewal and replacement of what is known as “common area property”
+One aspect often overlooked by association is the long term planning for the renewal and replacement of what is known as “common area property.”